 It’s so easy to create a great marketing plan without building in time for analysis and optimization, but then you’ll never know WHY something worked, or what programs you should invest more in or less.

 A successful marketing plan needs built in time-frames for analysis, where you can optimize existing campaigns to improve results.
-At Allocadia, we help the marketers we work with understand which campaigns and programs are the most effective and impactful, so they can invest further resources in those.
+At Allocadia, we help the marketers we work with understand which campaigns and programs are the most effective and impactful, so that they can invest further resources in those.

 Step 6: Finally…share it!